-Managed Care Organization (MCO) - An entity that has, or is seeking to qualify for, a comprehensive risk contract that is (1) a Federally qualified HMO that meets the advance directive requirements of subpart I of 42 CFR Part 489; or (2) any public or private entity that meets the advance directives requirements and is determined to also meet the following conditions: (a) makes the services it provides to its Medicaid Managed Care Members as accessible (in terms of timeliness, amount, duration, and scope) as those services are to other Medicaid recipients within the area serviced by the entity; and (b) meets the solvency standards of 42 CFR §438.116.
-This includes any of the entity's employees, affiliated providers, agents, or CONTRACTORs.
+Managed Care Organization (MCO) - An entity that has, or is seeking to qualify for, a Comprehensive Risk Contract that is (1) a Federally qualified HMO that meets the advance directive requirements of subpart I of 42 CFR Part 489; or (2) any public or private entity that meets the advance directives requirements and is determined to also meet the following conditions: (a) makes the services it provides to its Medicaid Managed Care Members as accessible (in terms of timeliness, amount, duration, and scope) as those services are to other Medicaid recipients within the area serviced by the entity; and (b) meets the solvency standards of 42 CFR §438.116.
+This includes any of the entity's employees, affiliated Providers, agents, or CONTRACTORs.

-Management Service Agreements - A type of subcontract with an entity in which the owner of the CONTRACTOR delegates some or all of the comprehensive management and administrative services necessary for the operation of the CONTRACTOR.
+Management Service Agreements - A type of Subcontract with an entity in which the CONTRACTOR delegates some or all of the comprehensive management and administrative services necessary for the operation of the CONTRACTOR.